kito129/excelToJson/README.md

 # excelToJson

-The propose of that project is to convert t and excel file to some JSON file that i will upload in my personal DB
+The purpose of that project is to convert an excel file to some JSON files that i will upload in my personal DB

 As alway we need to work for block in the excel, one single block are like that

 ![block](./documentation/images/1.png?raw=true "1")
 a block always start with a Date in colum B, "OPEN" in column AD (with upper "final if is not the first"), end ends at "FINAL" in column AD.

-As the previous project palce path value
+As the previous project place path value

 ```python
     path = "./InputFolder/"